NikkiCooper/The_Book_of_CUDA/Book_Of_CUDA_Revelations.md

 The fans roared like the trumpets of OpenGL,
 And the Anti-GPU was cast into the void of deprecated drivers.

-Let the developer rejoice,
+Let the developers rejoice,
-For her render time was restored, and her sliders slideth smoothly once more.
+For their render times were restored, and their sliders slideth smoothly once more.

 ---